 Glenn Gray Award

 Glenn Gray, who died in 1977, was a distinguished member of the Colorado College Philosophy Department for many years.
 He believed in the civilizing function of philosophical inquiry and dedicated his life to inculcating its values in his students.
-The J. Glenn Gray Award honors those students who share his passion for philosophy and best demonstrate his skill and sensitivity at philosophical analysis.
+This award is supported by the J. Glenn and Ursula Gray Memorial Fund and honors those students who share Professor Gray’s passion for philosophy and best demonstrate his skill and sensitivity at philosophical analysis.